InseeFr/Pogues/doc/implementation-details/labels.md

 Other elements of the markdown syntax are not handled by the component for rich text edition.

-Additional information can be found here: #142
+Additional information can be found in [#142](https://github.com/InseeFr/Pogues/issues/142).